WA Labor Leader

 He was Parliamentary Secretary to former Premier Geoff Gallop for four years and has served as a Minister in the portfolios of Education and Training, Environment, Racing and Gaming, Tourism and South West.

-He was elected Leader of the Opposition on 23 January 2012.
+Mark was elected WA Labor Leader on 23 January 2012.